PSZSPT: a joint Planck and SPT-SZ cluster catalog: Characterization of the SPT-SZ filter transfer function

 To investigate the origin of this effect, we stacked the SPT-SZ maps at the locations of the bright (S>50~mJy) and faint (S<50~mJy) point sources separately.
 We then compared the two stacks to the beam convolved by the filter transfer function.
 Figure~\ref{fig:psstacks} presents the results for the 150~GHz sources.
 The left-hand column gives the two stacks (S<50~mJy top, S>50~mJy bottom).
 The middle column shows the beam convolved by the filter transfer function (duplicated top and bottom).
-The right-hand column shows the difference of the first two columns.
+The right-hand column shows the difference between the first two columns.
 The stack of the faint sources displays the same pattern as the beam convolved with the filter transfer function, but the stack of the bright sources does not.
 This result confirms that the beam convolved by the filter transfer function does not correctly model the shape of the bright (S>50~mJy) point sources in the data.
-A similar analysis of the 95~GHz and 220~GHz channels leads to the same conclusion, with different patterns in the stacks of point sources with flux above and below 50~mJy: The stacks of sources with fluxes below 50~mJy show a pattern identical to the beams convolved by the filter transfert functions, while the stacks of sources with fluxes above 50~mJy do not.
-The simulations created to compute the SPT filter transfer functions do not contain bright point sources~\citep[see Sect.
-4.1.4 of][]{chown2018}.
-We suspect this is the reason for the mis-estimation of bright point source fluxes.
+A similar analysis of the 95~GHz and 220~GHz channels leads to the same conclusion, with different patterns in the stacks of point sources with a flux above and below 50~mJy: The stacks of sources with fluxes below 50~mJy show a pattern identical to the beams convolved by the filter transfer functions, while the stacks of sources with fluxes above 50~mJy do not.
+This result is expected because the regions surrounding the bright (S>50~mJy) point sources were excluded from the fitting of the time stream data~\citep[see Sect.
+4.1.1 of][]{chown2018}, so the filter transfer functions are not expected to model these regions of the maps.

-The fact that bright sources are not well modeled by the beam convolved by the filter transfer function is the most probable explanation for the over-estimation of the SZ flux of bright clusters ($Y^{0.75}\, {\rm SPT}>2 \times 10^{-4} \, {\rm arcmin}^2$) in the SPT-SZ data with respect to the published SPT values.
+The fact that bright sources are not well modeled by the beam convolved by the filter transfer function is the most probable explanation for the overestimation of the SZ flux of bright clusters ($Y^{0.75}\, {\rm SPT}>2 \times 10^{-4} \, {\rm arcmin}^2$) in the SPT-SZ data with respect to the published SPT values.
 This issue is described in Appendix~\ref{sec:sptszphot} and illustrated in Fig.~\ref{fig:fluxmmf3_vs_fluxspt}.